MoD admits civilian death in IS fight

 - Can civilian deaths be avoided in RAF strikes on IS?

-The MoD says it has done "everything possible" to minimise the risk to civilians and highlighted the professionalism of the RAF crews involved, their "rigorous targeting" procedures and use of "precision weapons".
+The MoD says it has done "everything possible" to minimise the risk to civilians.

 The UK is second to the US in the number of airstrikes it conducted for a coalition of 75 countries formed in 2014 to defeat IS.